PSMM/SLIC-Superpixels/README.md

 # SLIC Superpixel Implementation, originally from : https://github.com/PSMM/SLIC-Superpixels

-modified to work with cv::Mat, not using the deprecated c-api.

 This repository contains an implementation of the SLIC Superpixel algorithm by Achanta et al. (PAMI'12, vol. 34, num.
 11, pp. 2274-2282).
 The C++ implementation is created to work with the strutures of OpenCV.

 ## Exemplary result